Rodent complaints continue to plague New York City. Here's what else the data shows. - KVIA

 Click here for updates on this story

-NEW YORK, New York (WCBS) — New York City is throwing millions of dollars at its rodent problem — from studies on the best ways to store trash, to a rat czar appointed last year.
+NEW YORK (WCBS) — New York City is throwing millions of dollars at its rodent problem — from studies on the best ways to store trash, to a rat czar appointed last year.

 So why are rodent-related complaints staying stubbornly high?